pls87/creative-rotation/README.md

 make run #runs components in containers using docker-compose
 ```

-You can also build docker images in advance by running, but run command will do this as a dependency
+You can also build docker images in advance by running command below, but run will do this as a dependency

 ```bash
 make build #builds custom images required for running app